mcginleyr1/CIS-627-Web-Database-Services-Development/week2/Instructions.md

         'NAME': 'rango',
         'USER': 'root',
         'PASSWORD': 'unsecure',
-        'HOST': 'localhost',   # Or an IP Address that your DB is hosted on 'PORT': '3306',
+        'HOST': 'mysql',   # Or an IP Address that your DB is hosted on 'PORT': '3306',
     }
 }